ISCHEMIC STROKE / ACUTE THERAPY

 Sonothrombolysis

-• the CLOTBUST trial demonstrated a higher rate of complete recanalization in patients treated with IVT in combination with 2-hour TCD monitoring (2MHz probe) compared to IVT alone CLOTBUST trial [Alexandrov, 2004]]
+• the CLOTBUST trial demonstrated a higher rate of complete recanalization in patients treated with IVT combined with 2-hour TCD monitoring (2MHz probe) compared to IVT alone CLOTBUST trial [Alexandrov, 2004]]

-• according to several in vitro and human clinical studies, the use of echo contrast during sonothrombolysis further increases the recanalization potential of sonothrombolysis (DEFINITI, TUCSON )
+• according to several in vitro and human clinical studies, the use of echo contrast during sonothrombolysis further augments its recanalization potential (DEFINITI, TUCSON )

 • modified microbubbles are tested, which are more stable in solution and smaller (1-2 μm) than the diagnostic ones Schematic representation of the effect of microbubbles

-• a significant obstacle to the further development of sonotrombolysis and to the conduct of a large clinical trial that would have the power to demonstrate the expected clinical effect was the unavailability of experienced sonographers
+• a significant obstacle to the further development of sonotrombolysis and initiating a large-scale clinical trial (that would have the power to demonstrate clinical effect) is the unavailability of experienced sonographers

 • a meta-analysis of 5 RCTs demonstrated no benefit (mRS score 0-1/3 months) of sonothrombolysis over TL alone